Fellowship Program Director:

-- Lisa Lystad, MD
+- Lisa Lystad, MD – Neuro-ophthalmology

-- Jonathan Sears, MD
+- Jonathan Sears, MD – Pediatric Retinal Disease

-- Arun Singh, MD
+- Arun Singh, MD – Ocular Oncology

-- Jonathan Eisengart, MD
+- Jonathan Eisengart, MD - Glaucoma

 Physician Applicant Information

-In addition, the fellow participates in the screening and treatment of premature infants with risk of Retinopathy of Prematurity (ROP) under the direction of Jonathan Sears, MD, a full-time pediatric retina specialist at the Cole Eye Institute.
-There are ample opportunities to expand the fellow’s clinical research interests into other areas such as pediatric glaucoma, ocular and orbital oncology, pediatric neuro-ophthalmology and pediatric oculoplastics through interactions with the respective specialists at the Cole Eye Institute.
+In addition to general pediatric ophthalmology, adult strabismus, and genetics, the fellow participates in the screening and treatment of premature infants with risk of Retinopathy of Prematurity (ROP) under the direction of Jonathan Sears, MD, a full-time pediatric retina specialist at the Cole Eye Institute and several of the other pediatric ophthalmology faculty members.